Resources

 -

-The City of Barrie and the Simcoe County District School Board are piloting free transit passes for 82 Innisidale Secondary School students to reduce traffic, promote climate-friendly travel, and introduce youth to public transit.
-They will review the program’s impact during the 2024–2025 school year and consider expanding it based on the results.
+The City of Barrie and the Simcoe County District School Board are piloting free transit passes for 82 Innisidale Secondary School students.
+They are reviewing the program’s impact during the 2024–2025 school year and will consider an expansion based on results.

 City of Barrie: